Destinations Greece The Cyclades Paros

 Lefkes

-Inland marble village · the highest point · 1,000-year-old Byzantine path
+Inland marble village · the highest point · Byzantine marble path

-A medieval marble village in the centre of the island, the highest point on Paros, with whitewashed houses built into terraced slopes around three connected squares.
-The Lefkes marble walking path — paved with white Parian marble 1,000 years ago by Byzantine builders — drops 4 km downhill to the village of Prodromos, through olive groves and an old aqueduct.
-Walk early (1 hour each way); cab back or have a driver meet you at Prodromos.
+A medieval marble village in the centre of the island — the highest village on Paros, whitewashed houses terraced around three connected squares.
+The marble walking path, paved by Byzantine builders, drops 4 km downhill to Prodromos through olive groves.
+Walk early, one hour each way; cab back or have a driver meet you at Prodromos.
 Lunch at Lefkiana on the main square.

 04